top of page

 • community-based competitions

-This is where traditional sponsorship metrics stop working, and where new models based on community, participation and measurable engagement must take over.
-This is what we mean for "contemporary padel sponsorship".
+In these contexts, TV visibility disappears, but real relationships begin.
+This is where traditional sponsorship metrics stop working, and where new models based on community, participation, and measurable engagement must take over.
+This is what we mean by "contemporary padel sponsorship".

 Sponsoring a padel club, tournament, or league today means: